GoogleCloudPlatform/cloud-foundation-fabric/blueprints/data-solutions/data-platform-minimal/README.md

 While implementing a Data Loss Prevention strategy is out of scope for this blueprint, we enable the service in two different projects so that [Cloud Data Loss Prevention templates](https://cloud.google.com/dlp/docs/concepts-templates) can be configured in one of two ways:

 - during the ingestion phase, from Cloud Dataproc
-- during the transformation phase, from [BigQuery](https://cloud.google.com/bigquery/docs/scan-with-dlp) or [Cloud Dataproc](https://cloud.google.com/dataproct)
+- within the curated layer, in [BigQuery](https://cloud.google.com/bigquery/docs/scan-with-dlp) or [Cloud Dataproc](https://cloud.google.com/dataproct)

-Cloud Data Loss Prevention resources and templates should be stored in the security project:
+Cloud Data Loss Prevention resources and templates should be stored in the Common project:

 ![Centralized Cloud Data Loss Prevention high-level diagram](./images/dlp_diagram.png "Centralized Cloud Data Loss Prevention high-level diagram")